GowerCampbell/User-Defined-Functions/README.md

 ---

 ## 1. Introduction
 This repository showcases my exploration of **user-defined functions** in Python.
 Functions are reusable blocks of code that perform specific tasks, making programs modular, organized, and easier to debug.
-Here, I demonstrate how functions can be used in practical scenarios, such as calculating areas, handling codewords, and managing holiday bookings.
+Here, I demonstrate how functions can be used in practical scenarios, such as calculating areas, handling spy-themed codewords, and managing holiday bookings.

 ---